2,6-Pyridinedicarbothioic acid

 2,6-Pyridinedicarbothioic acid (PDTC) is an organosulfur compound that is produced by some bacteria.
-It functions as a siderophore, a small chelating agent with a high affinity for iron.
-Siderophores are deployed as ion scavengers for microbes.
+It functions as a siderophore, a low molecular weight compound that scavenges iron.
 Siderophores solubilize compounds by forming strong complexes.
 PDTC is secreted by the soil bacteria Pseudomonas stutzeri and Pseudomonas putida.

 Synthesis and biosynthesis

-PDTC can be synthesized by treating the pyridine-2,6-dicarboxylic acid (or its diacid dichloride) with H2S in dry pyridine:
+PDTC can be synthesized in the laboratory by treating the diacid dichloride of pyridine-2,6-dicarboxylic with H2S in pyridine: